-Wall St. & NYSE
+Wall Street & NYSE

 South St. Seaport

-- Delmonico’s – 56 Beaver St. Famous for history, ideal for business dinners or date night
+- Delmonico’s (56 Beaver St., New York, NY 10004 | (212) 509-1144)—Famous for its history, ideal for business dinners or date nights.

-If you are looking for some awesome Italian food, then look no further!
-Da Claudio has been one of my favorites spots from the moment they opened.
+- Da Claudio Ristorante NYC (21 Ann St., New York, NY 10007 | (212) 285-2668)—If you are looking for awesome Italian food, look no further!
+Da Claudio has been one of my favorites spots since the moment it opened.
 Their fantastic food and management keep me coming back again and again!
-Read all about why I love this place on my site here.
+Read all about why I love this place here.

 Best Upscale Dining

-One of my favorite special occasion restaurants for brunch, lunch or dinner.
-There is so much to love about this restaurant from the chic decor, fantastic staff, and delicious seasonal menu.
+- North End Grill (104 North End Avenue, New York, NY 10282 | (646) 747-1600)—One of my favorite special occasion restaurants for brunch, lunch, or dinner.
+There is so much to love about this restaurant, from the chic decor, fantastic staff, and delicious seasonal menu.
 Highly recommended!

-- Cool Dining & Market Experience – Le District & Eataly
+- Cool Dining & Market Experience: